unioslo/tre-operators-docs/docs/modules/interfaces/index.md

 ### User Certification

-The AAI system supports the "Safe People" principle through certified identity.
+The AAAI system supports the "Safe People" principle through certified identity.

 *   **Researcher Passport:** Record training in the AAAI capability, ideally acting as a **‘Researcher Passport’** to enable interoperability across the network.
 *   **Required Information:** Provide a web page listing all Collaborations/Projects supported by each Node, including their URN namespace, status, and jurisdiction.